awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 *AWS owned keys* are a collection of KMS keys that an AWS service owns and manages for use in multiple AWS accounts\.
 Although AWS owned keys are not in your AWS account, an AWS service can use the associated AWS owned keys to protect the resources in your account\.

-You do not need to create or manage the AWS owned keys\.
-However, you cannot view, use, track, or audit them\.
-AWS does not charge you a monthly fee or usage fee for AWS owned keys and they do not count against the [AWS KMS quotas](limits.md) for your account\.
+Some AWS services let you choose an AWS owned key or a customer managed key\.
+In general, unless you are required to audit or control the encryption key that protects your resources, an AWS owned key is a good choice\.
+AWS owned keys are completely free of charge \(no monthly fees or usage fees\), they do not count against the [AWS KMS quotas](limits.md) for your account, and they're easy to use\.
+You don't need to create or maintain the key or its key policy\.

 The rotation of AWS owned keys varies across services\.
 For information about the rotation of a particular AWS owned key, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

 ## Symmetric encryption KMS keys<a name="symmetric-cmks"></a>

-When you create a AWS KMS key, by default, you get a KMS key for symmetric encryption\.
+When you create an AWS KMS key, by default, you get a KMS key for symmetric encryption\.
 This is the basic and most commonly used type of KMS key\.

 In AWS KMS, a *symmetric encryption KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
 To use a symmetric encryption KMS key, you must call AWS KMS\.
 Symmetric encryption keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
 Unless your task explicitly requires asymmetric encryption, symmetric encryption KMS keys, which never leave AWS KMS unencrypted, are a good choice\.